mrgenco/fullstackaws/README.md

-###### This is an example Full-Stack Image Gallery application built with React & SpringBoot
+<p> This is an example Full-Stack Image Gallery application built with React & SpringBoot</p>
-###### AWS Java SDK 2.0 is used for DynamoDB & S3 interactions.
+<p> AWS Java SDK 2.0 is used for DynamoDB & S3 interactions.</p>

-Basic Requirements: NodeJS, JRE 1.8+, AWS Account
+<p>Basic Requirements: NodeJS, JRE 1.8+, AWS Account</p>

-[Live Demo on Youtube](https://www.youtube.com/watch?v=Sm_7TgMi9PY)

-![Preview of Demo](https://raw.githubusercontent.com/mrgenco/fullstackaws/main/api/src/main/resources/ImageGallery.JPG)
+<p>Some background information :</p>

 - The images are stored in an AWS S3 bucket (Create a free-tier AWS account if you don’t already have one)
 - The information of the images (description, file type, size, tags, create date besides a primary key) is stored in AWS DynamoDB.
 - If DB or S3 operation fails, we are ensuring the remaining record is removed/rolled back.

+[Live Demo on Youtube](https://www.youtube.com/watch?v=Sm_7TgMi9PY)

+![Preview of Demo](https://raw.githubusercontent.com/mrgenco/fullstackaws/main/api/src/main/resources/ImageGallery.JPG)

 ### Upload, Download and Search Endpoints